wuatanabe/mqtt_node/README.md

 MQTT_NODE
 ====================

-MQTT Message Server/Client Module - A library to simpe MQTT Clients and Servers
+MQTT Message Server/Client Module - A library to realize simple MQTT Clients and Servers

 Beware: the library is in alfa status